capesstack/capes/docs/README.md

 $ cd capes
 $ sudo sh deploy_capes.sh
 ```

+### Build Process
+The build is automated minus asking you to set the GoGS, Etherpad, and Mumble administrative passphrases, set the MariaDB root passphrase, and confirm some security settings for MariaDB.

+You'll be asked to create the first three passphrases at the beginning and to create the MariaDB passphrase at the end of the CAPES installation.

 This will start the automated build of:
 * Configure NTP (likely already done, but in the event you skipped the [Build your OS](#build-your-os) above)